UzairMushtaq-Hoo/mosquitto/README.md

 cd zigbee2mqtt
 npm ci
 ```
-***OPTIONAL: Now, change the `devices.js` file in  `node_modules\zigbee-herdsman-converters` directory:***
+***OPTIONAL: Now, change the `devices.js` file in  `node_modules/zigbee-herdsman-converters` directory:***
-Download devices.js from Hoo Repo which includes some additional supported devices, and replace it with the file in `zigbee2mqtt/node_modules\zigbee-herdsman-converters/devices.js`
+Download devices.js from Hoo Repo which includes some additional supported devices, and replace it with the file in `zigbee2mqtt/node_modules/zigbee-herdsman-converters/devices.js`
 ```
 ```